labzero/guides/languages/css.md

 [Sass 3.3+ has BEM syntax support](http://visuellegedanken.de/2014-03-29/using-bem-syntax-with-sass-3-3/).

 ## Z-index
 `z-index` is relative, which means any element that has a `z-index` will create a new base layer for anything inside it, allowing you to restart numbering.
-There is no need to use massive numbers like `100`, `2000`, etc - single-digit increments will suffice.
+There is no need to use massive numbers like `100`, `2000`, etc. - single-digit increments will suffice.

 CSS comments will help explain the rationale behind a specific z-index - what specifically an element needs to on top of or underneath.